centralinquiry/centralinquiry/contributing.md

 ---

----

 ## ✍️ How to Contribute

 There are two ways to contribute to the Central Inquiry metaverse:

 ### 1. Fork + Pull Request
 - Fork this repository
+- Create a branch for your idea, e.g., `feature/my-character` or `lore/keya-discovery`
-- Add your content (Markdown, images, code, etc.)
+- Add your content (Markdown, images, scripts, etc.)
 - Submit a pull request with a short description

 ### 2. Use Our Issue Templates